jruiz125/Hyperband-Hyperparameter-Tuning/src/utils/docs/README_Documentation_Sync.md

 # Documentation Auto-Sync System

-This directory (`src/utils/docs/`) contains an automated system to keep `src/utils/docs_for_language_server.jl` synchronized with exported functions from your ClampFixedRodSolver package.
+This directory (`src/utils/docs/`) contains an automated system to keep `src/utils/docs_for_language_server.jl` synchronized with exported functions from your ClampedPinnedRodSolver package.

 ## 📁 Files